 1. Essington Farm

 Essington Farm in Wolverhampton has a 50-acre pick-your-own site growing about 30 different crops.
-Open from October 1, Essington Farm is ready to welcome back guests for their PYO Pumpkin season, with an unbelievable amount of pumpkins of different varieties planted (including pink, yellow, white and grey pumpkins) so there should be plenty available to pick this year.
+Open every weekend from October 4 to 26, Essington Farm is ready to welcome back guests for their PYO Pumpkin season, with an unbelievable amount of pumpkins of different varieties planted (including pink, yellow, white and grey pumpkins), so there should be plenty available to pick this year.

 The patch is pretty spectacular, too, with a variety of sizes (starting from the size of a grapefruit) and not forgetting their gruesome knobbly variety called “goose bumps”.
-Guests will be able to pick their perfect pumpkins which are priced from £2 to around £12 for the largest.
-Tickets are strictly limited and cost £2.50 with three years and under entering for free.
-The farm shop also offers other fruit and veg, eggs, preserves and bread and there’s also a butchery and deli, plus Country Kitchen Restaurant.
+Guests will be able to pick their perfect pumpkins, which are priced individually and start from just £2.50.
+Tickets are strictly limited and cost £2.50.
+Meanwhile, the farm shop also offers other fruit and veg, eggs, preserves, bread, and there’s also a butchery and deli, plus Country Kitchen Restaurant.

 Bognop Road, Essington, Wolverhampton, WV11 2AZ